araktan/minesweeper_solver/README.md

 ### Note

 If you ask the question - can this solve any minesweeper grid - the answer is **no**.
-Minesweeper is a rabithole.
-Albeit an interesting one.
 Inherently not all minesweeper grids are solvable.
-The nature of the puzzle is such that for a randomly generated grid - it may require to guess at some point.
-This is a very rudimentary algorithm.
-Humans are able to identify patterns - heuristics are not implemented here.
-Not yet anyway.
+The nature of the puzzle is such that solving a randomly generated grid may require guessing.